codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 Scala, Haskell or Erlang for example).

-We want to use an unbuffered channel as our queue for every new URL we want to crawl, this also allows to spawn a worker go routine for each URL and push all extracted URLs in each page directly into the channel queue, governed by the main routine
+We want to use an unbuffered channel as our queue for every new URL we want to crawl, this also allows to spawn a worker goroutine for each URL and push all extracted URLs in each page directly into the channel queue, governed by the main routine